opentrustlabs/opentrust-identity/README.md

 Use `filesystem` for local development ONLY.
 Using it in any other environment is absolutely NOT recommended.
 See the file at `/lib/kms/fs-based-kms.ts` for details about what the contents of the key file should be.

-Use `custom` if you have some kind of vault for secret values or HSM (and you do not have any other KMS such as Google or AWS).
+Use `custom` if you have some kind of vault for secret values, an existing KMS which is not currently supported by this tool, or an HSM.
 This tool does not support specific vaults such as HashiCorp or any specific HSM.

 For the custom implementation, you will need to create 2 HTTP endpoints which will be used to encrypt and decrypt the data.
-These endpoints will essentially be wrappers around whatever vault or HSM you are using.
+These endpoints will essentially be wrappers around whatever vault, KMS, or HSM you are using.
 The details on the payload and responses for encryption and decryption are in the file `/lib/kms/custom-kms.ts`.

 Briefly: